adammccormack/CV/README.md

 ### Persistent ###

-- During my time at Makers Academy, as part of a large group project I strived to implement an action cable messenger app on our Instagram inspired project, I worked many late nights until the stretch goal was met as I was determined to get the app working, no other team had this feature.
+- During my time at Makers Academy, as part of a large group project I strived to implement an action cable messenger app on our Instagram inspired project, I worked many late nights until the stretch goal was met as I was determined to get the app working, no other team had this feature which was a proud moment for me.

 ### Team-player ###